cuplsensor/cuplcodec/docs/specification/specs.rst

    Blocks are subdivided into two 8-byte octets.
 Each octet holds 2 samples.

    Each sample is a pair of base64 encoded sensor readings.
+By default these will be captured simultaneously by a temperature sensor and a humidity sensor.

    New sensor readings are written to Cursor Octet.
-Each time this occurs, contents of the subsequent 2 endstop octets are updated.
+Each time this occurs, the subsequent :need:`endstop octets are updated.

    When Cursor Octet is full, both it and the endstop are moved forward when the next sensor reading is added: